Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_720_Change_In_BRepLib_MakeFace_Algo Change in BRepLib_MakeFace algorithm

-  Previously, BRepLib_MakeFace algorithm changed orientation of the source wire in order to avoid creation of face as a hole (i.e. it is impossible to create single face as hole; hole can be created in context of another face only).
+  Previously, *BRepLib_MakeFace* algorithm changed orientation of the source wire in order to avoid creation of face as a hole (i.e. it is impossible to create the entire face as a hole; the hole can be created in context of another face only).
 New algorithm does not reverse the wire if it is open.
-Material of the face for open wire will be located on the left side from the source wire.
+Material of the face for the open wire will be located on the left side from the source wire.

 @subsection upgrade_720_Change_In_BRepFill_OffsetWire Change in BRepFill_OffsetWire algorithm

-  Now, offset direction will always be to outer region in case of positive offset value and to inner region in case of negative offset value.
+  From now on, the offset  will always be directed to the outer region in case of positive offset value and to the inner region in case of negative offset value.
-  Inner/Outer region for open wire is defined by the following rule:
+  Inner/Outer region for an open wire is defined by the following rule:
-    when we go along the wire (taking into account edges orientation) then outer region will be on the right side, inner region will be on the left side.
+    when we go along the wire (taking into account edges orientation) the outer region will be on the right side, the inner region will be on the left side.
-  In case of closed wire, inner region will always be inside the wire (at that, edges orientation is not taken into account).
+  In case of a closed wire, the inner region will always be inside the wire (at that, the edges orientation is not taken into account).

+@subsection upgrade_720_Change_In_GeomAdaptor_Curve Change in Geom(2d)Adaptor_Curve::IsPeriodic

+Since 7.2.0 version, method *IsPeriodic()* returns the corresponding status of periodicity of the basis curve regardless of closure status of the adaptor curve (see method *IsClosed()*).
+Method *IsClosed()* for adaptor can return false even on periodic curve, in the case if its parametric range is not full period, e.g. for adaptor on circle in range [0, @f$ \pi @f$].
+In previous versions, *IsPeriodic()* always returned false if *IsClosed()* returned false.